ChristophRettinger/MA01.OrchestraUserscript/README.md

 The Userscript provides functionalities for the Orchestra Monitor website.
 It can be loaded e.g. using Tampermonkey.

-Buttons are only clickable if the function makes sense.

 ## Functions

 * Get Startup BuKeys: